wallix/redemption/README.md

 $ `xfreerdp 127.0.0.1`

 A dialog box should open in which you can type a username and a password.
-With default authhook at least internal services should work.
-Try login: bouncer and password: bouncer, or login: card and password: card.
-To access your own remote RDP hosts you'll of course have to configure them in authhook.py.
-Hopefully at some time in the future these won't be hardcoded, but authhook.py will access to some configuration file.
-If you want to provide such extensions to current authhook.py, please contribute it, it will be much appreciated.
+With default passthrough.py at least internal services should work.
+Try login: internal, password: internal and device: bouncer2 or card.
+If you want to provide such extensions to current passthrough.py, please contribute it, it will be much appreciated.

-You can also bypass login dialog box and go directly to the RDP server by providing a login and a password from command line.

-$ `xfreerdp -u 'bouncer' -p 'bouncer' 127.0.0.1`

 Generate target and lib/obj dependencies
 ========================================